Steady as She Goes

 Ugh, it's 7:53 AM.

-After taking care of all the early morning needs we are off to the over priced Disney dinning hall.
-But man is it beautiful.
+After caring for all the early morning needs, we are off to the overpriced Disney dining hall.
+But man, is it beautiful.
 Disney knows how to make an impression.

-The look of the land makes one feel like your on the Louisiana Bayou.
+The look of the land makes one feel like one is on the Louisiana Bayou.
 It's a swamp land paradise.
-A river runs next to the restaurant while the power of the water turns the large 4 story wheel that churns the water.
+A river runs next to the restaurant, while the power of the water turns the large 4-story wheel that churns the water.
 Willy Wonka would be proud.
-Docks line the sides where one could play a frolic in the outside banks of the mighty Mississippi.
+Docks line the sides where one could play a frolic on the outside banks of the mighty Mississippi.

-The dining hall is made out of ceder.
-The naked beams give you the feeling and warmth of a large cabin but with lots of people jocking for food position.
+The dining hall is made out of cedar.
+The naked beams give you the feeling and warmth of a large cabin, but with lots of people jockeying for food position.
 Ahhh, just like home.
 We are ready to eat!
-And the boys are ready to enjoy their breakfast.
+And the boys are prepared to enjoy their breakfast.

-“Put down the lollipops, it’s breakfast for God sakes.”
+"Put down the lollipops; it's breakfast, for God's sake."

-After the long walk to the entrance we made another long walk to Dinosaur Land.
-I mean this should be great, after all Jurassic Park the movie was awesome, so will this!
+After the long walk to the entrance, we walked to Dinosaur Land.
+This should be great; Jurassic Park's movie was excellent, and so will this!

-We enter the Dinosaur area and the only thing there that was fossilized was the old parking lot where Disney placed this amusement stuff on, in obvious haste to add more kid things to do.
+We entered the Dinosaur area, and the only thing there that was fossilized was the old parking lot where Disney placed this amusement stuff in evident haste to add more kid things to do.

-The old parking spaces are still there from yesteryear.
-The old black top driving surface with it’s yellow lines were still fossilized in time.
-The white turn arrows for traffic direction were sill in their same exact spaces.
+The old parking spaces have been there since yesteryear.
+The old blacktop driving surface with its yellow lines was still fossilized in time.
+The white turn arrows for traffic directions were still in the same spaces.
 Wow, Disney pulled out all the stops!

-After hours of walking around and not witnessing anyone jump in the animal pits, and being bored, we drove back to the hotel for some rest and relaxation before we were to go to the Magic Kingdom later in the evening.
-I do not suggest Animal Kingdom for a 3 and 4 year old.
+After hours of walking around and not witnessing anyone jump in the animal pits and being bored, we drove back to the hotel for some rest and relaxation before we went to the Magic Kingdom later in the evening.
+I do not suggest Animal Kingdom for a 3 and 4-year-old.
 Just nothing really to do.

 Time to Rest...

-4:15 PM You boys look so sleepy go to bed and take a nap.
+4:15 PM You boys look sleepy, so go to bed and nap.

-5:30 PM "Huh, What, I must of dosed off.
+5:30 PM "Huh, What?
+I must have dozed off.
 You guys are still up?
-Okay Disney time.
+Okay, it's Disney time.

 The hordes of people were overwhelming.
 The crowds were thick.
 The people were bunched up and crammed together four wide like the last turn at Daytona Speedway, racing for the checkered flag.
-The people trying to leave the park, while we tried to enter the park, approached us like the living dead who were ready to take you out.
-If you weren’t fast enough the masses would swallow you up and you'd never be heard from again.
+The people trying to leave the park approached us like the living dead, who were ready to take us out while we tried to enter the park.
+If you weren't fast enough, the masses would swallow you up, and you'd never be heard from again.
 It was a battle of the wills, a cage match of warm bodies and bad attitudes.
 And that was just the Disney Characters.

-After riding out the tons of people and dealing with the happy parents from all over the world we were able to enjoy our favorite rides until it was time to call it a night.
-The boys were beat.
-It was close to midnight and we had been on the go non-stop since early in the morning they surely sleep now.
-I mean they were going to sleep as soon as possible.
+After riding out with many people and dealing with happy parents worldwide, we enjoyed our favorite rides until it was time to call it a night.
+The boys were beaten.
+It was close to midnight, and we had been on the go nonstop since early morning.
+They surely sleep now.
+I mean, they were going to sleep as soon as possible.
 Well, I'm hoping they were tired.

 "Guys, are you tired?
 Boys?
-Yes open the doors, let the people out.
-Yes they are automatic...
+Yes, open the doors and let the people out.
+Yes, they are automatic...
 Yes, it looks like fun... aren't you tired?"

 Life moves as fast.
-As fast as those boys The trick is finding the happy medium and just keeping it steady as she goes.
+As fast as those boys, the trick is finding the happy medium and keeping it steady as she goes.

 Post a Comment